Best Life Insurance Companies for 2020

 Common riders include:

-- Return of Premium Rider: When you outlive the length of your term life policy, your coverage contract expires.
+- Return of Premium Rider: When you outlive your term, your coverage expires.
 This expensive rider could refund all the premiums you paid for the coverage at the end of your term.

 - Waiver of Premium Rider: This rider lets you keep your coverage — for a while — even if you can’t afford your premiums because you were injured and can’t work.

-- Child Term Rider: You could extend part of your death benefit to cover one child — or sometimes multiple children — with a child term rider.
+- Child Term Rider: You could extend part of your coverage to one child — or sometimes multiple children — with a child term rider.

 - Long-Term Care Rider: This rider lets you unlock some of your policy’s death benefit to use on long-term care if you need it.